What is a 1031 Exchange?

 A simple example

-If an investor sells an income producing property and completes a valid 1031 exchange into another qualifying investment property, the gain is generally deferred rather than recognized immediately.
-Instead of paying tax at the time of sale, the investor can keep more capital working in the replacement property.
-That may allow for a larger acquisition, different asset mix, or stronger income potential, depending on the strategy.
+If an investor sells an income-producing Brooklyn rental property and completes a valid 1031 exchange into another qualifying investment property, the gain is generally deferred rather than recognized immediately.
+Instead of paying tax at the time of sale, the investor keeps more capital working in the replacement property.
+Over time, investors who execute multiple exchanges can defer taxes indefinitely, with the deferred gain ultimately passing to heirs at a stepped-up basis if the property is held until death.

 Important considerations

 A 1031 exchange can be a valuable tool, but it is highly procedural.
-Missing a deadline, taking control of the sale proceeds, or acquiring property that does not qualify can jeopardize the exchange.
-It is also important to understand that tax is being deferred, not erased, and that each investor’s situation may involve additional issues such as financing, depreciation recapture, related party rules, and state tax treatment.
+Missing a deadline, taking control of the sale proceeds, or acquiring property that does not qualify can disqualify the entire exchange.
+It is also important to understand that tax is being deferred, not erased, and that each investor's situation may involve additional issues such as financing, depreciation recapture, related party rules, and state tax treatment.
+The deadlines are real and the rules leave little room for error.

 Build the right team

-If you are considering a 1031 exchange in New York City, I can help identify, analyze, and negotiate the purchase or sale of investment property.
-Because the rules are technical and time sensitive, you should also work closely with a qualified intermediary, a CPA, and a real estate attorney to make sure the exchange is structured properly from the start.
+If you're considering a 1031 exchange involving New York City investment property, I can help identify, analyze, and negotiate the purchase or sale of investment property on the real estate side.
+Because the rules are technical and time sensitive, you should also work closely with a qualified intermediary, a CPA experienced in real estate transactions, and a New York real estate attorney from the start.
+These are not roles to fill after you've already signed a contract.

 Work With Craig